-The structure that has occupied the hill on Fairmount since it opened to the public in 1928 is the subject of the first series, "Building."
-The "Design" subseries consists of photographs of the drawings, floor plans and models documenting the various proposals and approved design.
+The structure that has occupied the hill on Fairmount since it opened to the public in 1928 is the subject of the first series, "Main Building."
+The "Design" subseries consists of photographs of the drawings, floor plans, and models documenting the various proposals and approved design.
 Most of the photographs of the "Construction" subseries were commissioned by the builder George A. Fuller Co. for the architects, Trumbauer, Zantzinger & Borie.
-Originally in four bound volumes, these photographs give a weekly progress report of the building's construction between 1926 and 1928, including exterior, interior and aerial views and architectural details.
+Originally in four bound volumes, these photographs give a weekly progress report of the building's construction between 1926 and 1928, including exterior, interior, and aerial views and architectural details.
 The final subseries, "Views," consists primarily of early images of the Museum's exterior and interior.
 The second series, "Collections" documents the fine and decorative art objects that comprise the Museum's holdings.
 Photographs of individual pieces are grouped in the "Objects" subseries, while views of galleries and period rooms make up the "Installations" subseries.
-The final subseries, "Exhibitions," documents a few of the Museum's major shows, and thus includes images of non-PMA objects lent for the event.
+The final subseries, "Exhibitions," documents some of the Museum's major shows, and thus includes images of non-PMA objects lent for the event.

-Included in the "Related facilities" series are images of various Fairmount Park houses and the Museum's latest facility, the Pereleman Building.
-Memorial Hall, the Museum's original home constructed for the Centennial, is also represented in this series.
-In addition to a few photographs of its exterior and certain offices, most of the images pertain to the installation of the Indian pillared temple in 1919-1920.
-Photographs of the sculpted pillars spread out on the lawn like puzzle pieces as well as mounted cut-outs of each architectural element are included.
-For the School of Industrial Arts, which was formally part of the Museum until 1964, there is a portrait of its first principal, Leslie W. Miller.
-"Other buildings" consists of a print of Horace Trumbauer's 1918 drawing of the proposed John G. Johnson Memorial and Art Gallery, which was planned to be built on the Parkway, as well as photographs of the Samuel S. Fleisher Art Memorial.
-The final series, "Other," pertains primarily to objects that are not part of the Museum's collections and to sites other than the Museum in the City of Philadelphia.
-A set of object-related photographs, which are all mounted and identified in a similar manner, suggests its possible use as an educational or study tool.
+The series, "Philadelphia views," includes aerial photographs of the area around the Museum, street photographs taken by Franklin D. Edmunds from 1899 to 1909, and some images of the Fairmount Water Works, located next to the Museum.
+The final series, “Art not in collection,” pertains primarily to objects that are not part of the Museum's collections.
+The photographs are grouped into art that is in Philadelphia, art that was or may have been offered to the PMA, and non PMA or unidentified art.
+Object-related photographs, which are all mounted and identified in a similar manner, suggest their possible use as an educational or study tool.
 Another extensive set of photographs document the moving and re-erecting of the monument of George Washington on horseback, created by Rudolf Siemering and dedicated in 1897.
 The Fairmount Park Commission had the monument moved in the winter of 1925 to its current location in Eakins Oval, across the street from the Museum's east entrance.
 The photographs, originally housed in one photo album, were probably commissioned by the contractor for the move.
 Like the building construction photographs, each is dated and numbered.
 There is no explanation, however, for the gap of more than 20 images in this photographic chronology, which jumps from January to October 1926.
-Photographs of the city include two aerials views and a few images of the Fairmount Water Works, which is also a neighbor of the Museum.